 S&P Global Market Intelligence has developed a statistical overlay that uses quantifiable inputs to derive an assessment of the likelihood and extent of parental and government support (or burden) exerted on a company.
 A separate white paper describes more in detail the underlying methodology.

 Pre-scored Database

-We provide clients with access to estimates of creditworthiness for more than 5,000 banks and 1,000 insurers globally through time, spanning more than 10 years (when available) and leveraging the S&P Capital IQ platform's financials.
+We provide clients with access to estimates of creditworthiness for more than 5,000 banks and 1,000 insurers globally through time, spanning more than 10 years (when available).